 A silicone baking mat works well for baking crackers.

-Cut the dough into rectangles using a sharp knife, a bench-scraper or pizza cutter.
+Cut the dough into rectangles using a sharp knife, a bench scraper or a pizza cutter.

 Prick each rectangle a few times with a fork.
 This will keep the crackers from puffing up as they bake.